ThesisPlanet/EducationPlatform/README.md

 EOF

 Install PHP-FPM, NGINX, MySQL, and Supervisor.

-*PHP-FPM
+PHP-FPM
 $ yum install php php-fpm php-mbstring php-cli php-gd php-devel php-mysqlnd php-mcrypt php-soap php-pecl-gearman php-xml php-pdo php-pecl-mysqlnd-ms php-pecl-zendopcache
 	NGINX (you could use apache if you prefer)
 $ yum install nginx
 	MySQL Client and Server
 $ yum install mysql mysql-server
 Next, we need to start up the MySQL server and ensure that we can connect to it.
 $ /etc/init.d/mysqld start
-It’ll complain about the username/password.
+It'll complain about the username/password.
 Go ahead and reset it at your discretion.
 Next we need to add the database and user to mysql.
 $ mysql
-> create database dep;
+?	create database dep;
 o	Query OK 1 row affected (duration)
-> create USER ‘dep’@’localhost’ IDENTIFIED BY ‘dep’;
+?	create USER 'dep'@'localhost' IDENTIFIED BY 'dep';
 o	Query OK 0 rows affected (duration)
-> GRANT ALL PRIVILEGES ON dep.* TO ‘dep’@’localhost’;
+?
+GRANT ALL PRIVILEGES ON dep.* TO 'dep'@'localhost';
 o	Query OK 0 rows affected (duration)
-> Flush privileges;
+?
+Flush privileges;
-> Quit;
+?
+Quit;
-Let’s validate that we have connectivity into the database with our new user.
+Let's validate that we have connectivity into the database with our new user.
-$ mysql –u dep –p
+$ mysql -u dep -p
-> Show databases;
+?
+Show databases;
 o	dep should be listed in there.
-> Use dep;
+?
+Use dep;
 o	database changed
-> quit;
+?	quit;
 Supervisor (ensures that the job queue is running).
 $ yum install supervisor

-Next we need to install a few PHP dependencies into the appropriate directory – Doctrine ORM and Zend Framework 1.x
+Next we need to install a few PHP dependencies into the appropriate directory - Doctrine ORM and Zend Framework 1.x
 $ curl -sS https://getcomposer.org/installer | php
 $ mv composer.phar /usr/local/bin/composer
 $ composer --stability=dev --dev create-project zendframework/zendframework1 /usr/share/composer/Zend 1.12.3
 $ composer --stability=stable --no-dev create-project doctrine/ORM /usr/share/composer/DoctrineORM 2.3.3
 Install gearman (Gearman provides the infrastructure to run jobs in the background which gives users a better experience when they upload content because that task does not wait for PHP to perform upload to AWS, wait for Zencoder to Transcode, etc).
 $ yum install gearmand

-Add the ‘web’ user.
+Add the 'web' user.
 $ useradd web;
 $ passwd web
 -	Pick a password.
 OK, now we need to fix ownership of various directories and files to the web user.
-This needs to happen each time PHP is updated (it changes the ownership to apache).
-$ chown –R web /var/lib/php/session’
+$ chown -R web /var/lib/php/session
-$ chown –R web /usr/share/composer
+$ chown -R web /usr/share/composer
 Replace some lines in /etc/php.ini to match these: memory_limit = 1024M
 include_path = ".:/usr/share/pear:/usr/share/composer/Zend/library";
 post_max_size = 2048M
 file_uploads = On
 upload_max_filesize = 2048M
 Add the Thesis Planet RPM repository.

 $ cat >/etc/yum.repos.d/thesisplanet.repo <<EOF
 [thesisplanet]
 name=Thesis Planet Repository